lsst-dm/dmtn-031/index.rst

 -----------------------------

-One concern with the generalizations added to OPMb to make PPMb is if the algorithm can still find matches in wall clock time comparable to that of the current ``stack`` implementation of OPMb.
+One concern with the generalizations added to OPMb to make PPMb is if the algorithm can still find matches in wall clock time comparable to that of the current Stack implementation of OPMb.
 In this section we present timing results both for a field with low density and with a high density.
 We count the time spent matching from the moment the ``doMatches`` is called till an array of matches (even if it is empty) is returned.
-We run through all CCDs in the CFHTLS in the g, r sample run previously and all of the CCD-exposures in NH pointing 908.
-For both methods there are outliers that heavily skew the mean and variance and thus we clip the times with a :math:`5 \sigma` iterative clipping.
+We run through all CCDs in the CFHTLS in the g, r sample run previously and all of the CCD-exposures in NH pointing
+908. For both methods there are outliers that heavily skew the mean and variance and thus we clip the times with a :math:`5 \sigma` iterative clipping.

 The timing is both the mean and median suggest that PPMb is between 10% and 30% slower than OPMb for these datasets.
-However, it should be noted that PPMb is currently implemented in pure Python using ``numpy`` and fast searchable data structures where possible.
-The main pattern creation loop of PPMb relies mostly on internal ``Python`` iteration which can be very slow.
-This is in comparison the ``stack`` implementation of OPMb which is coded in ``C++``.
+However, it should be noted that PPMb is currently implemented in pure Python using NumPy and fast searchable data structures where possible.
+The main pattern creation loop of PPMb relies mostly on internal Python iteration which can be very slow.
+This is in comparison the Stack implementation of OPMb which is coded in C++.
 The extra steps of PPMb then do not seem to catastrophically increase the compute time to find astrometric matches.

 +---------------------------+---------------------+-----------------------+----------------------+